 Before coming here in 2021, my life as a postdoc started in 2015, when I finished my PhD at the Ludwig Maximilian University of Munich.
 Since then, it has not been short of adventures.
 I had the opportunity to work in many exciting places with great people from all over the world: New York City, Chapel Hill (North Carolina), Philadelphia, Ovideo (Spain) and College Station (Texas) have been home to my family (wife Antje and our daughter Amy who was born in Philly) and me.
-After growing up in a small town in the northeast of Germany, I would have never dreamed that one day physics leads me to all these incredible places.
+After growing up in a small town in the northeast of Germany, I would have never dreamed that physics would lead me to all these incredible places one day.
 You can find more details in my CV.

-Imagine, we take a coffee mug and zoom in with a very powerful microscope.
-Eventually, we will discover that the mug is made out of atoms.
+Imagine we take a coffee mug and zoom in with a very powerful microscope.
+Eventually, we will discover that it is made out of atoms.
 These atoms have protons and neutrons in their core which consists of quarks held together by gluons.
 We don't have machines yet to zoom in much further.
-But one thing is certain, at the incredibly small scale of meters something dramatic has to happen.
+But one thing is certain: something dramatic has to happen at the incredibly small scale of meters.
 At this point, the two fundamental ingredients of physics, general relativity and quantum field theory, start to contradict each other.

 My research takes us exactly to this point.
-Although we do not have any experimental data at this scale yet, the last 50 years have produced some incredibly detailed ideas of what we might find.
+Although we do not have any experimental data at this scale yet, the last 50 years have produced some incredible ideas of what we might find.
 All of them are based on the fundamental mechanisms in physics that we already have confirmed experimentally.
 The most studied idea is that extended objects, strings, should ultimately substitute point particles.

 Strings are so fundamental that not only particles are made of them but also the interactions between them and even spacetime itself.

 Hence, we face a crucial change of paradigms.
 Point particles have a natural notion of distance.
-A simple example is a free particle on a ring.
+Take as a simple a free particle on a ring.
 Its energy spectrum is indirectly proportional to the radius.
 Thus, we could easily distinguish between large and small rings.
 Distance between points is also the defining concept in Riemannian geometry that underpins general relativity.

-By using dualities in string theory, I explore quantum field theory and quantum gravity at strong coupling, very high energies and small distances.
-My current focus lies on double/exceptional field theory, an effective target space description of string/M-theory, which makes T-/U-duality manifest, and (super)conformal field theories, (S)CFTs, in two and more dimensions.
+Using dualities in string theory, I explore quantum field theory and quantum gravity at strong coupling, very high energies and small distances.
+Important ingredients in my work are double/exceptional field theory, an effective target space description of string/M-theory, which makes T-/U-dualities manifest, and (super)conformal field theories, (S)CFTs, in two and more dimensions.
 On the formal side, I look into the underlying principles of generalised geometry, non-commutative or even non-associative geometry and, especially, how they naturally arise from strings and higher dimensional membranes probing spacetime.
-String field theory, which allows extracting a lot of amazing mathematical structure from the string's worldsheet CFT, is a powerful tool in this realm.
-Although this is still a perturbative approach, it can point out underlying symmetry principles which allow accessing the non-perturbative regime, too.
-A very prominent example is supersymmetry which intriguingly allows studying certain protected sectors of a theory (like BPS solutions) at strong coupling.
-These special sectors are also an indispensable tool to study higher-dimensional SCFTs which sometimes even do not have a weak coupling limit.
-Having all these fundamental aspects in mind, I am interested in concrete applications of them, too.
-They range from flux compactifications, over consistent truncations to simple toy models for inflation in cosmology.
-Recently, I explored the connection between double field theory and Poisson-Lie T-duality.
-This is very exciting because the latter is closely related to integrable deformations of two dimensional -models.
-Such deformations are extensively studied in connection with the AdS/CFT correspondence.
-They exhibit the rich mathematical structure of quantum groups.
+String field theory and worldsheet renormalisation group flow, which allow extracting new mathematical structures from the -model that underlies the string's dynamics, are powerful tools I rely on.
+Although this is still a perturbative approach, it can point out underlying symmetry principles that allow accessing the non-perturbative regime.

 - Institute of Theoretical Physics